PhpGt/StyleGuide/directories-files-namespaces/file-casing.md

 // ...
 }
 ```
-## Web-mapped files and directories must use `lowercase-hyphenated-words`.
+## Web-mapped files and directories must use `lowercase-hyphenated-words`

 PHP is commonly used as a web language, and when PHP scripts or their HTML counterparts are loaded by a router for a web request, their filenames should map to the requested URL in context of the page root of the project.